 4. Advising the GNSO’s Representative on the Empowered Community Administration

-The process of developing and providing advice to the GNSO’s Representative on the Empowered Community (EC) Administration – including whether to request a Community IRP or to become an IRP requestor – falls within the GNSO Operating Procedures.
+The process of developing and providing advice to the GNSO’s Representative on the Empowered Community (EC) Administration – including whether to request a Community IRP or to become an IRP Claimant – falls within the GNSO Operating Procedures.
 These guidelines are meant to supplement those procedures.

 The action requested by the GNSO Council of the GNSO representative will be put before the GNSO Council as a motion for consideration.
 Threshold for approval is a simple majority vote of each house, which per Section 11.3-I of the ICANN Bylaws is the default voting threshold.

-In the case of whether the GNSO should become an IRP requestor, the motion shall include the following resolutions:
+In the case of whether the GNSO should become an IRP Claimant, the motion shall include the following resolutions:

 The basis for the dispute and the harms to the GNSO in reasonable detail via the Reconsideration Request Form as an attachment;